 What he now wants to know can’t be learned from books, not even THE EXPERT AT THE CARD TABLE, the 1902 card-manipulation classic by the pseudonymous “S. W. Erdnase” (E. S. Andrews?) that has never been out of print.
 Mr. Stone’s first real mentor is Wes James, who studied with the legendary Dai Vernon, the man who fooled Harry Houdini with a trick called the “Ambitious Card” that not only can any modern magician perform, but it’s also a rite of passage to come up with your own individual variation.
 (James one-ups the author’s smug familiarity with Erdnase by telling him there are fifteen mistakes in the book, three of which only he knows about.)
 From there, he embarks on an eccentric, eclectic quest to unearth arcane knowledge and become the magician he dreams of being.
 What makes this book wonderful is that, like Joshua Foer, Mr. Stone places the math, psychology and, yes, physics behind magic in context within the wider world.
 Turns out you can learn so much more from magic than just magic.

 He visits a man named Richard Turner (no less than Dai Vernon said he “does things with cards that nobody else in the world can do”).
 Richard Turner is perhaps the greatest living card cheat.
 Richard Turner is also legally blind.
 This leads to a discourse on the sense of touch, how it can be amplified, and how Turner’s blindness may even be an asset.
 When Mr. Stone successfully hides some illegal moves from his friendly Texas Hold-Em group – without cheating them out of any actual money – it scares him a little.
 Attention to the con game “Three-Card Monte” and its cousin, the “Shell Game,” both of which depend upon sleight-of-hand to fleece suckers, yields insights into persuasion and misdirection.
-A monte dealer and a used-car salesman have lots in common; they both know how to use the “ego hook.”
+A good monte dealer and a good used-car salesman have lots in common; they both know how to use the “ego hook.”

-Mr. Stone wrote a 2008 article in Harper’s revealing some magic secrets and was pilloried for it (even though acts like Penn & Teller dine out on such heresies as performing the venerable “Cups and Balls” illusion with transparent cups).
+Mr. Stone wrote a 2008 article in Harper’s revealing some magic secrets and was pilloried for it (even though acts like Penn & Teller dine out on such heresies as performing the venerable “Cups and Balls” routine with transparent cups).
 This leads to a rumination about secrecy in magic, and how creators break their “code” every day by selling effects and techniques, sometimes through the retail market.
 (The first magicians who tried to patent a new effect quickly learned that this very process leads to its publication in a form that anyone can consult.
 That’s why today’s magic effects are not protected by patent or copyright law, and why there’s so much blatant theft in the business.)

-Mr. Stone visits mentalists, performers who pretend to read minds but actually use sophisticated psychological techniques to support the illusion.
+Mr. Stone visits mentalists, performers who pretend to read minds but actually use sophisticated psychological (sometimes physical) techniques to support the illusion.
 He learns how to steal a watch while facing the victim onstage.
 He takes classes in juggling, dance, yoga, even clowning, to round out his stage persona.
-And in the meantime we learn about the neuropsychology of multitasking (that’s what magic forces us to do so that we’ll be unable to process information at normal speed – it’s the same effect as talking on a cell phone while driving, which is statistically as dangerous as driving drunk), change blindness (we see what we expect to see, not what’s really there.
-You probably registered the Ace of Hearts on the book cover up there.
+And in the meantime we learn about the neuropsychology of multitasking (that’s what magicians force us to do so that we’ll be unable to process information at normal speed – it’s the same effect as talking on a cell phone while driving, which is statistically as dangerous as driving drunk), change blindness (we see what we expect to see, not what’s really there.
+You probably registered the Ace of Hearts on the book cover up top.
 You were wrong), and information theory (shuffling doesn’t randomize cards nearly as well as you may think it does).

 That last little snippet leads Mr. Stone to his piece de resistance, an astonishing effect that requires nearly everything he’s learned thus far, plus the memory techniques taught him by Mr. Foer.
 You and I couldn’t do it, because we haven’t spent the required hundreds of hours developing the agility of our fingers, the muscles in our hands, and the ways to retain specific information surely, instantly.
 Even knowing Mr. Stone’s method doesn’t take away from his accomplishment.